10 Must Eat & Food to Try in Madrid

-The tortilla española shouldn’t be confused with the tortilla francesa (French omelette) which comes without the fried, thinly-sliced potatoes.
+The tortilla española shouldn’t be confused with the tortilla francesa (French omelet) which comes without the fried, thinly-sliced potatoes.

 Tortilla can be eaten in a sandwich or as a pincho to join your beer.

-Best restaurants in Madrid to eat Spanish omelette (tortilla):
+Best restaurants in Madrid to eat Spanish omelet (tortilla):

 - La Ardosa